 A project will be eligible for incentives under the load management standard offer program (SOP) if the following criteria are met:

-Each meter included in a project must include a total potential demand savings of a specified minimum kW during the peak demand period outlined in Table 54.
+Each meter included in a project must include a total potential demand savings of a specified minimum kW during the peak demand periods outlined in Table 54.

 Table 54.
-Peak Demand Period
+Peak Demand Periods